abra-code/replay/README.md

   when nothing changed since the last run finished, every action skips, including the mutators.
   The cache trusts declarations: an undeclared input does not invalidate anything, exactly as it does not order execution in dependency analysis.
 Declare what an action reads and writes.
+  That includes the "execute" tool itself: an action's identity covers the expanded command line, not the bytes of the binary or script it names, so rebuilding the tool alone does not re-run the action.
+List the tool in "inputs" whenever a new build of it must invalidate what it produced.
   Prefer absolute or environment-anchored paths in cached playlists; relative paths resolve against the current directory on every run and a directory change looks like a changed world.
   After restructuring a playlist (especially removing a step that mutated earlier products),